aaimabashir9/JAVA-Technical-Assessment/README.md

     # get_max_profit(stock_prices_yesterday)
    returns 6 (buying for $5 and selling for $11)

-## No “shorting”—you must buy before you sell.
-You may not buy and sell in the same time step (at least 1 minute must pass).

     Please clone the current repo and push the answer to branch algorithm

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------